 - Regular attendance is expected.
 This is to ensure success in each of your courses as well as limit the disruptions to the classroom. - Tardiness or being late will not be tolerated.
-Any amount of time missed as a result of being late, will be accounted for and subsequently made up. - Completing all assignments as per instruction and by the deadline will be expected. - Treating your fellow students and myself as a teacher, with dignity and respect, are expected behaviours for this class. - Cheating will not be tolerated!
+Any amount of time missed as a result of being late, will be accounted for and subsequently made up. - Completing all assignments as per instruction and by the deadline will be expected.
+Work missing (both formative and summative) will become locked one week after its due date and will not reopen unless it is a pre-arranged absence or emergency circumstance.
+This helps to ensure that I can to return work and update grades in a timely manner, which I am unable to do until everyone has submitted their work. - Treating your fellow students and myself as a teacher, with dignity and respect, are expected behaviours for this class. - Cheating will not be tolerated!
 This could include, but not be limited to, the following: - tendering another's work as your own - downloading information from the Internet and not citing it - cutting and pasting from documents not your own - paraphrasing another's writing - submitting with that you have already received a grade for in another course